Student Services Information

 Freshmen may in some instances qualify for courses numbered in the 200's.
 Courses numbered 300 and above are not open to lower-division students (freshmen and sophomores) except in rare instances, and then only with the approval of the college dean.
 When appropriate, students may be disenrolled from courses numbered 200 and above.
 See the individual college sections of this Catalog for specific regulations.

 The fee for each official transcript requested is $10.00.
 There are additional fees for electronic versions.
 Fees are subject to change.

 Official transcripts may be withheld for financial reasons and are not released until the student’s outstanding financial obligations to the University have been paid, or until satisfactory payment arrangements have been made.
 All financial arrangements are handled in the Bursar’s Office.

-Students may request and/or pick up transcripts in Mesa Vista North One-Stop or the Student Success and Support Center.
+Students may request and/or pick up transcripts in Mesa Vista North One-Stop or the Student Support and Services Center.
 Official transcripts orders require three to five working days to complete.
-Proper photo identification (driver’s license, LoboCard, passport or other state or federal issued identification) is required when ordering and picking up transcripts in person.
+Proper photo identification (driver’s license, LoboCard, passport or other state or federally issued identification) is required when ordering and picking up transcripts in person.